All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 An unknown person of Hartford was accused of witchcraft in 1682.

-Goodwife Bowden of New Haven, slandered 1689
+Goodwife Bowden of New Haven, slandered as a witch, 1689

 Goodwife Bowden of New Haven was slandered as a witch in 1689.

 Mercy (Holbridge) Disborough of Compo, was convicted of witchcraft in 1692, during the Stamford-Fairfield Witch-Hunt.
 She was reprieved.
+Mercy and her husband lived in Compo, within the boundaries of Fairfield40.

 Both Elizabeth Clawson and Mercy Disborough were subjected to the water test, also known as the swimming test.
 If they sank it would prove their innocence, if they floated, their guilt.
 Both evidently floated.
 Clawson was described as floating like a cork in the water, being buoyant.
-After a bystander pushed her underwater, she bobbed back up to the surface47.
+After a bystander pushed her underwater, she bobbed back up to the surface41.

 The consulting ministers found cause to believe in the women’s innocence.
 They determined the swimming test was unlawful and sinful.
 In The Grounds of Examining a Witch, the commentary following the stated grounds does refer to water testing as a bad practice.
 Additionally, the ministers said that supposed witch marks must be examined by able physicians.
 In other cases juries of women examined women for the witch’s marks.
 That was the state of affairs over in Salem with the inspection of accused witch Rebecca Nurse.
 Women searched her body for any witch teats.
-The ministers determined that Kate Branch could possibly have been counterfeiting her fits and stated that it was hard to attribute the strange incidents to these two accused women50.
+The ministers determined that Kate Branch could possibly have been counterfeiting her fits and stated that it was hard to attribute the strange incidents to these two accused women44.

 In 1693, Mercy Disborough was reprieved by the magistrates, because the jury had been altered between the September and October court sessions, with a new man taking the place of one who was away in New York.
-“One man altered the jury is altered52.”
+“One man altered the jury is altered46.”

-Elizabeth Clawson of Stamford, acquitted 1692
+Elizabeth Clawson of Stamford, acquitted of witchcraft, 1692

 Elizabeth Clawson of Stamford was acquitted of witchcraft in 1692, during the Stamford-Fairfield Witch-Hunt.

-Goodwife Miller of Fairfield, accused 1692
+Goodwife Miller of Fairfield, accused of witchcraft, 1692

-During this spread of years, Goodwife Miller had brothers on the other side of the border in New York so when she was accused, she fled to them54.
+Goodwife Miller of Fairfield was accused of witchcraft during the Stamford-Fairfield Witch-Hunt of 1692.
+She fled to Bedford, NY, where she had brothers.
+During this spread of years, Goodwife Miller had brothers on the other side of the border in New York so when she was accused, she fled to them50.

-Mary Staples of Fairfield, slandered 1654, indicted 1692
+Mary Staples of Fairfield, slandered as a witch, 1654, indicted for alleged witchcraft,1692

 Mary Staples of Fairfield was accused of witchcraft by Roger Ludlow in 1654.
 She successfully sued him for slander.
 In 1692, Staples was indicted for witchcraft during the Stamford-Fairfield Witch-Hunt, along with her daughter, Mary Harvey, and granddaughter, Hannah Harvey.
 All three were cleared by proclamation when no witnesses with testimony of any great weight appeared against them.
+Subsequently, Mary Staples, her daughter, Mary Harvey, and granddaughter, Hannah Harvey, had their charges dropped.48

-Mary Harvey of Fairfield, indicted 1692
+Mary Harvey of Fairfield, indicted for alleged witchcraft, 1692

 The daughter of Mary Staples and mother of Hannah Harvey, Mary Harvey of Fairfield was indicted for witchcraft in 1692 during the Stamford-Fairfield Witch-Hunt.
 She was cleared by proclamation, along with her mother and her daughter.

-Hannah Harvey of Fairfield, indicted 1692
+Hannah Harvey of Fairfield, indicted for alleged witchcraft, 1692

 Hannah Harvey of Fairfield was daughter of Mary Harvey and granddaughter of Mary Staples.
 These three women were indicted for witchcraft in 1692, during the Stamford-Fairfield Witch-Hunt.
 They were cleared by proclamation when no meaningful testimony was produced against them.

-Hugh Crosia of Stratford, accused 1693
+Hugh Crosia of Stratford, accused of witchcraft, 1693

-Winifred Benham, Sr. of Wallingford, accused 1692 and 1693, acquitted 1697
+Winifred Benham, Sr. of Wallingford, accused of witchcraft, 1692 and 1693, acquitted of witchcraft, 1697

 Winifred Benham, Sr., of Wallingford was daughter of Mary Hale of Boston, who was acquitted of witchcraft in 1682.
 Winifred was accused of witchcraft in 1692 and 1693 and tried in 1697 with her daughter, Winifred Benham, Jr. Both were acquitted.
 Theirs were the last trials for witchcraft in New England.

 These final two victims are podcast cohost Sarah Jack’s family connection.
 Winifred Benham, Sr. was first accused in 1692, brought back a second time in 1693, and then brought back a final time with her teenage daughter Winifred Benham Jr., in 1697.
-Winifred Sr.’s mother was Mary King Hale, an accused witch of Boston57.
+Winifred Sr.’s mother was Mary King Hale, an accused witch of Boston50.
 This makes three generations of women in a single family accused witches.
 This sounds familiar, because they are not the first multigenerational accused witches in one family.
 The other related women this happened to during this timeframe were Mary Staples and her daughter and granddaughter, Mary and Hannah Harvey.

 Right now, in the town of Wallingford, there is no plaque or recognition of them, except that you can find them on a local craft beer label.
-Folks can go to town and get a beer called The Witch of Wallingford Ale, but the true witch trial story of that accused witch cannot be found displayed59
+Folks can go to town and get a beer called The Witch of Wallingford Ale, but the true witch trial story of that accused witch cannot be found displayed.51

-Winifred Benham, Jr. of Wallingford, acquitted 1697
+Winifred Benham, Jr. of Wallingford, acquitted of witchcraft, 1697

 Winifred Benham, Jr. was tried for witchcraft in 1697 with her mother, Winifred Benham, Sr. Both were acquitted.
 Theirs were the last trials for witchcraft in New England.